How to Make Friends in London

 Different friends for different things

 Everyone is different.
 That is the beauty of humanity and applies to your friendships too.
 Not everyone will have the same interests as you so try to diversify your portfolio of pals to match what you’re interested in.
-You may have a bestie you go to hot yoga with and a friend you like to go on walks with.
-Over time, however, these friendships can fill greater parts of your life.

 Final Thoughts